Ammunition Coding System - A Revolutionary Way to Identify Bullets

 This system won't necessarily prove who pulled the trigger, nor does ballistic fingerprinting, but it will provide law enforcement with a place to begin their investigation.

-The cost to implement this system is substantial, but results in a small cost per bullet for the end users.
+- The cost to implement this system is substantial, but results in a small cost per bullet for the end users.
 There are several significant manufacturers of ammunition.
 Each one would have to purchase at least one, if not more; laser engraving machines and material handlers.
 We have received estimates that each set of equipment would cost $300,000 to $500,000.
 A licensing fee will also be applied to each bullet sold.
 However, since there are approximately 10 billion bullets sold in the United States alone each year, the equipment costs, once amortized over the number of bullets sold, are insignificant.
 There will also be administrative costs for the retailers.
 All of these costs will most likely be passed onto the purchaser, making this a system paid for by user fees.
-How big a burden will the ACS be on retailers?

 - Doesn't require any special training or equipment for law enforcement to use (other than a good magnifying glass).